NHSDigital/uec-dos-management/docs/user-guides/Git_branching_strategy.md

 ## To test a ticket

 - Complete testing of the ticket on the develop branch
-- If there are test failures, should that be:
+- If there are test failures
-  - Fixed within the current ticket (since QA is not met)?
+  - before merge to develop
+    - (so there are failing integration tests),
+    - then resolve the issues as part of the original ticket.
+  - after merge to develop
+    - (so all the integration tests passed),
+    - but manual testing identifies issues with the functionality/implementation,
-  - Or should that be a bug ticket?
+    - then raise a bug to fix this separately.
-- (To clarify, in the diagram earlier, “record bug” could mean
-  - To comment on ticket and resolve as part of that ticket, by addressing fixes in a follow up PR using same branch?
-  - Or, to create a new ticket to make the fixes on a new branch?)

 ## Identify release candidates